droidsolutions/job-service/README.md

    - The `GetRunnerName` method should return a string that is unique for this worker class.
 The base implementation will add a random string to it so it is distinguishable if your application is running in more than one instance.
    - `GetInitialJobParameters` is called when you set `AddInitialJob` in your settings to true.
 This way the worker will call this method to get the parameters of the first job.
-   - The `PreJobRunHook` is called once before the worker checks if a job is available and can be used for custom logic.
-For example you could generate a correlation id and set it to the log context for following logs.
+   - The `PreJobRunHookAsync` is called once before the worker checks if a job is available and can be used for custom logic.
+For example you could generate a correlation id and set it to the log context for following logs or notify a health check that the worker is still running and trying to process jobs.
-   - The `PostJobRunHook` is called once after a job run and can be used for custom cleanup logic.
+   - The `PostJobRunHookAsync` is called once after a job run and can be used for custom cleanup logic.
 For example you could remove a previously set correlation id from the log context.
 The post hook is also called when no job was actually executed.
    - The `ProcessJobAsync` method is where you put your logic to actually process the job.
 It is only called when a job to execute exists and contains the job, a service scope for this execution and a CancellationToken.
 If your job has a result you should return it from this method.

 9. Add your worker as a hosted service.